-As Related parties are considered the Company, the subsidiary companies, the associate companies and joint ventures, the Management and the first line managers and their connected individuals and legal entities (IAS 24).
-The major transactions, which were eliminated for the purposes of consolidation of financial statements between Group companies, are mainly selling goods among companies in the same segment and logistics services - supply, maintenance - repairs and management fee.
+As Related parties of the Group are considered the Company, the parent Company FOURLIS HOLDINGS SA, its subsidiary companies, its associated companies, the Management and the first line managers and the connected natural persons and legal entities (IAS 24).
+The most important transactions, which are eliminated for consolidations reasons of the financial statements between the companies of the Group, mainly regard warehouse - supply services and administrative support expenses.

-Detailed information on the related parties' receivables/ payables for the Group and the Company for the period 31/12/2018 and 31/12/2017 is analyzed as follows (all amounts in th. euros):
+Detailed information on the related parties' receivables/ payables for the Group and the Company for the period ended on 31/12/2018 and 31/12/2017 is analysed as follows (all amounts in th. euros):